lord-vesel/dcs-doc/en/dev-docs/ah64d/cpg-cockpit.md

 1. **TADS Sensor Select Switch**.
 Selects the TADS sensor to be used for targeting.
 This switch position is overridden and commanded to FLIR when the CPG NVS Mode switch is set to NORM or FIXED.

     - FLIR (Forward).
-Sets the TADS sensor video to the Forward-Looking Infrared thermographic camera.
+Sets the TADS sensor video to the FLIR thermographic camera.

     - DTV (Center).
-Sets the TADS sensor video to the Day Television camera.
+Sets the TADS sensor video to the DTV camera.

     - DVO (Aft).
 No function.